GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

     total_samples=TOTAL_SAMPLES)
 ```

-Next we determine the final sampling effort.
-The logic follows the approach used above.
+To determine the final sampling effort, the logic follows the approach used above.

 ```r